-In the spirit of mindful self-awareness, we will use Latin Jazz get into our bodies and feel at home in ourselves.
+Join us for a Latin Jazz class!
+This class is designed for all levels, from absolute beginner to seasoned dancer.
+In the spirit of mindful self-awareness, we will use dance to get into our bodies and feel at home in ourselves.

 In this workshop, you will develop a simple movement-based creative practice: a moving meditation you can integrate into your daily life, perhaps for a few minutes in the morning, to stretch and open your body while your coffee is brewing.
 We will use design thinking to explore our range of movement, and sense of rhythm — to notice how one dance pose flows into the next — all through the lens of Latin Jazz vocabulary, set to the intoxicating sounds of 1950’s New York Latin Jazz / Mambo, like Tito Puente, Tito Rodriguez, Machito, Celia Cruz, and some 1960’s Boogaloo from the Fania label (Spanish Harlem’s answer to Motown).
 There is no joy quite like dancing to this soulful, sweet music.